HamedBabaei/text-gen/README.md

-# Conditonal Text Generation with GPT-2
+# Conditional Text Generation with GPT-2

 The goal is to generate texts from input texts by detecting entities and generating new text in the condition that uses entities.